Eino: Orchestration Design Principles

 func Init() {

-// Register in the global splicing method
+// Register to global concatenation method

 compose.RegisterStreamChunkConcatFunc(concatTStreamForTest)